Object to a Rate Notice

 - Clearly state the reasons for the objection.

-Whenever a new valuation is received from the Valuer General, the City is required by legislation to apply that valuation and reassess the rates levied for that property.
+Whenever a new valuation is received from Landgate Valuation Services, the City is required by legislation to apply that valuation and reassess the rates levied for that property.

 Any amount already levied for the financial year is taken into account when calculating interim rates.
 An interim rate notice for the difference is raised.